-Admission of inmate witness statements was at most harmless error because the rules of evidence are not strictly applied in administrative hearings.
-In re Kemp, CSB 19-13, pp. 3-4 (7/28/14).
+Admission of inmate witness written statements was at most harmless error because the rules of evidence are not strictly applied in administrative hearings, and the finding was also supported by the testimony of other witnesses.
+In re Kemp, CSB 19-13A, 4-5 (7/28/14).

-Although the better practice would have been for hearing officer to advise the parties that he was taking administrative notice under CRE 201(e) that furlough days did not typically fall on a Tuesday, error was harmless in that furlough day was not the only factor supporting determination that appellant was not credible.
-In re Redacted, CSB 57-11 , p.2 (12/20/12).
+Although the better practice would have been for Hearing Officer to advise the parties that he was taking administrative notice under CRE 201(e) that furlough days did not typically fall on a Tuesday, error was harmless in that furlough day was not the only factor supporting determination that appellant was not credible.
+In re Redacted, CSB 57-11A, n.2 (12/20/12).